FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 ### 4 Discussion Questions

 1. Submit your exported colorful map of the USA for grading.
-2. In Inkscape, click File->Document Properties->Snap tab.
+2. In Inkscape, click File | Document Properties | Snap tab.
 Set the Snap to objects Snap distance to 50 then close the Document Properties.
 Zoom in close to a neatline.
 Click the Draw Bezier curves and straight lines tool.
 Click just outstide the neatline.
 Notice that the path snapped to the center of the path!
 Now, explore the Snap Controls bar and discuss what snapping is, and identify two places in this lab where snapping would have come in useful.
 3. Let’s add a little more pizazz to our map.
 Inkscape has a huge library of Filters that can do interesting things to our map.
-Your challenge is to apply a drop shadow to the map using the filter located at: Filters->Shadows and Glows->Drop Shadow…  Add a drop shadow the the Lower 48, Alaska, and Hawaii.
+Your challenge is to apply a drop shadow to the map using the filter located at: Filters | Shadows and Glows | Drop Shadow…  Add a drop shadow the the Lower 48, Alaska, and Hawaii.
 It may be useful to group everything on each of the three layers first, then apply the drop shadow to the selected group.
 To easily select everything in a layer, lock all other layers, then drag a large selection box around the objects to select.
 Export a PDF and submit the map with a  drop shadow for grading.
 Your map may look similar to the one below.

 ### 5 Challenge: Complete Challenge from Lab 1 (optional)